If you need any help, don’t hesitate to email firstname.lastname@example.org or call 1-866-400-4001.

 We started the Shadow app after our friend Brad lost his dog, so we know how difficult this experience can be.
 That’s why we’ve created this guide for how to find a missing dog, which outlines every step you should take to maximize the chances of being reunited with your pet.

-For people who live in the following cities, you can also download our app and create a listing for your dog to simplify the process (available across the US and growing).
+You can also download the Shadow app and create a listing for your dog to simplify the process (available across the US and growing).